-- You can claim the cost of these expenses over a period of several years (a process called amortization).
+- You can claim the cost of these expenses over a period of several years (a process called depreciation).

-- You also have the option of claiming them in one tax year only, using Section 179 expensing, which allows you to claim the total upfront cost immediately up to a $500,000 limit.
+- You also have the option of claiming them in one tax year only, using Section 179 expensing, which allows you to claim the total upfront cost immediately up to a $510,000 limit for 2017.

 You’ll also have a number of operating expenses—costs and bills you’ll need to pay regularly to run your business—that you can claim immediately.
 These may include:

 - Utility bills (electricity, heat, water)